FAQs und Guides

 How long will the opt-out be effective?

 Yes.
-If you file an opt-out and later change your mind, then you can withdraw the opt-out in order to restore the shared jurisdiction of the UPC and national courts.
+If you file an opt-out and later change your mind, then you should be able to withdraw the opt-out in order to restore the shared jurisdiction of the UPC and national courts.
 This option is, however, only available once.
 Withdrawal of the opt-out is permanent, it is not possible to file a second opt-out.
 A withdrawal is also not available if an action has been launched in the national courts.
+For example, in AIM Sport Vision v Supponor (UPC_CFI_214/2023), it was held that an opt-out could not be withdrawn because an action had been launched in the German national court(s).
+This case is currently under appeal.

 How can I request the opt-out?

-Opt-out applications are submitted to the UPC Registry via an online case management system.
+Opt-out requests are submitted to the UPC Registry online via the UPC case management system (CMS).
 There is no official fee.

-An opt-out can be challenged by an action filed at the UPC and if invalid, the patent will be subject to the jurisdiction of the UPC.
+An opt-out can be challenged as part of an action filed at the UPC and if invalid, the patent will be subject to the jurisdiction of the UPC.
 An opt-out can be corrected but any correction will only be effective from the date the correction is accepted by the UPC Registry.
 It does not have retroactive effect.

 In view of this, it is advisable to carefully review the ownership of European patent(s)/application(s) to be opted-out, including all designated states.